Ex-military officers: Every situation doesn't call for lethal force; Byrna is the right choice

 “Typically, I usually carry concealed most of the time, but I didn’t that day, and the situation wouldn’t have warranted deadly force,” he said.

 Steve said he believes it was a case of mistaken identity when a male driver stopped next to his vehicle at a stoplight and yelled at him.
 Steve and his wife, who was in the car with him, had no idea where the man came from or who he was.
 The man eventually left the pair alone, but Steve said they were shaken up after the incident.

 “Like I said, that wouldn’t warrant deadly force anyway, so I started looking into non-lethal options,” he explained.
-“Of course, the tasers came up and then the pepper spray came up, but I wanted I wanted something that could separate myself a little bit more.”
+“Of course, stun guns came up and then the pepper spray came up, but I wanted I wanted something that could separate myself a little bit more.”

-Steve said his research for less-lethal options led him to Byrna and he sold immediately.
+Steve said his research for less-lethal options led him to Byrna and he was sold.

 “The sheer fact that the CO2 isn’t punctured until you pull the trigger for the first time is what sold me on it,” Steve said.
 Excited about his discovery, he told his friend Glenn.

 “All my years military, five years law enforcement, I never needed deadly force, whatsoever,” Glenn said.